immersive-web/webxr-ar-module/explainer.md

 ### Orientation-only tracking

+Some headsets (Daydream, Gear VR, Cardboard), are naturally limited to only tracking a user's head rotation.
+This is known as "3 Degree of Freedom" tracking, or "3DoF".
+For this type of device, a small amount of simulated translation is usually applied to the returned matrices by estimating the motion of the user's neck based on the device rotation.
+If the translation portions of the matrices provided by an `XRDevicePose` do not reflect a real position in space, that must be indicated by setting the `emulatedPosition` attribute to `true`.

-A viewer for 360 photos or videos should not respond to head translation, since the source material is intended to be viewed from a single point.
-While some headsets naturally function this way (Daydream, Gear VR, Cardboard) it can be useful for app developers to specify that they don't want any positional tracking in the matrices they receive.
+For devices that are not naturally limited to orientation-only tracking, it can still be useful for app developers to explicitly specify that they don't want any positional tracking in the matrices they receive.
+This is primarily necessary when viewing 360 photos or videos, since the source material is intended to be viewed from a single point.
 (This may also provide power savings on some devices, since it may allow some sensors to be turned off.)
 That can be accomplished by requesting a "headModel" `XRFrameOfReference`.

 ```js
 xrSession.requestFrameOfReference("headModel").then((frameOfRef) => {